 Dr. Davis received her BA in Sociology in 1997 with distinction as an Undergraduate Research Scholar from the University of North Carolina at Asheville.
 She received her Ph.D. in Sociology in 2004 from North Carolina State University.
 She also spent two years as a Postdoctoral Scholar at the Carolina Population Center before joining the faculty at GMU in the Department of Sociology and Anthropology.

 Her research has two foci.
 One vein of her work focuses on the creation of families and the negotiation of family life.
-Specifically, she is interested in how family members negotiate the intersection of paid and unpaid work in their daily lives and how gender inequality is reproduced in families.
-Recently, she began investigating the ways married couples are responding to the recent economic recession, and how these responses facilitate and undermine gender equality.
-The second, and related, focus of her research is on the construction and maintenance of beliefs about gender, or gender ideologies.
-She is also interested in the ways in which gender ideologies inform decisions about education, work, and relationships.
+Specifically, she is interested in how family members negotiate the intersection of paid and unpaid work in their daily lives, how gender inequality is reproduced in families, and on the construction and maintenance of beliefs about gender, or gender ideologies.
+She is also interested in how gender ideologies inform decisions about education, work, and relationships.
 Other recent research has examined the processes through which inequality is reproduced or undermined in higher education with an eye toward understanding the role that undergraduate research can play in changing the future of the professoriate.
-She was the recipient of a 2012 OSCAR Mentor Award for her mentorship of undergraduate scholars and a 2013 Teaching Excellence Award, and a 2019 OSCAR Mentoring Excellence Award for Sustaining Mentorship.
+She was the recipient of a 2012 OSCAR Mentor Award for her mentorship of undergraduate scholars, a 2013 Teaching Excellence Award, and a 2019 OSCAR Mentoring Excellence Award for Sustaining Mentorship.
 In 2018, she received the Kathleen S. Lowney Mentoring Award from the Society for the Study of Social Problems.
 She served as Chair of the George Mason University Faculty Senate 2019-2021.

 Davis, Shannon N., Sarah Winslow, and David J. Maume, Editors.
 2017.
 Gender in the Twenty-First Century: The Stalled Revolution and the Road to Equality.
 Berkeley, CA: University of California Press.